 Elements that contribute to the film classification include language, violence, nudity, sexual activity, horror and psychological impact.
 Click here to view the Guide to the Elements.

 Content Advisories may also be added to the classification of a film or 35mm advertisement and are intended to provide parents and moviegoers with additional information that may help them make informed viewing choices.
 Below are definitions of the Content Advisories.

 Not Recommended for Young Children: The film may be inappropriate for young children.
-An example might be the death of a family pet, a complicated family breakdown, or images considered frightening or disturbing for the very young.
-“Young Children” would be persons 8 years of age and under.
+Examples might be the death of a family pet, a complicated family breakdown, or images considered frightening or disturbing for the very young.
+“Young Children” would be persons 7 years of age and under.

 Not Recommended for Children: The film may include scenes that reflect a more mature situation, such as drug use/abuse.
 “Children” would be persons 13 years of age and under.

 Some Scary Scenes: Scenes of fairy tale images, e.g., ogres, witches, or robots will be brief and infrequent.
 Scenes that could make a child fearful.

 Cartoon/Animated Action: Mild violence in a more comedic/fairy tale genre.

 Frightening Scenes: The film contains images that might shock or frighten a person.
 These scenes might be found in a thriller, suspense, or war genre.

 Mature Theme: Contains images or storylines that may be disturbing or incomprehensible to minors.
 The film may contain portrayals of domestic violence, racism, religious matters, death, or controversial social issues.

 Language May Offend: Contains language that may be offensive to some groups, e.g., sacrilegious language such as goddamn; also used for PG films that contain expletives.